 We will only retain your personal information for as long as is necessary for the purpose for which it was collected, including for the purposes of complying with any legal, regulatory, accounting or reporting requirements.
 Personal information processed in connection with our business acceptance processes and/or providing legal services will be retained in accordance with the firm’s Retention and destruction policy unless we agree otherwise with you, in writing.
 If you wish to know more about the firm’s Retention and destruction policy or any of the firm’s different retention periods, please contact firstname.lastname@example.org.

 5. How and why do we share your personal information?

 Your personal information may be accessed by these offices, branches, in-house companies and associated partnerships and third parties in countries whose laws provide varying levels of protection for personal information.
-In addition, some of your personal information may be stored in a single private cloud located within or outside of the European Economic Area (the EEA) and managed by a third party service provider.
+As set out above, some of your personal information may be stored in a cloud located within or outside of the European Economic Area (the EEA) and managed by a third party service provider.
 Where we transfer your personal information outside the EEA we will take reasonable steps to ensure that your information is treated securely and the means of transfer provide adequate safeguards.

 Personal information shared between Slaughter and May offices will be subject to the contractual obligations imposed by EU standard contract clauses.

 We may share your personal information with third parties where:

 - you have consented to us doing so (where necessary) or the organisation that you work for has obtained your consent for us to do so (where necessary);

 - we are under a legal, regulatory or professional obligation to do so (for example, to comply with anti-money laundering or sanctions requirements);